We analyzed 540 interview reviews for Western Digital from various job sites, social network groups and forums.

 Research the company and its culture.

-Reading comments to their social media posts often prove helpful to see how they react to customers' complaints.
+Reading comments on the company's social media posts often prove helpful to see how they react to customers' complaints.

 Pro Tip